-East Georgia College

-TEACHER EDUCATION - · · · · · ·
+TEACHER EDUCATION

-Advising Division: Social Scie Total - 18 hours
+Advising Division: Social Science

+Total - 18 hours

-must earn a minimum cumulative GF rrgraduate educator preparation program within the University PA of 2.5 on all attempted hours in the System core curriculum Ist have passed the Regents' Test.
-3) Students must have pa nission requirements. in areas A-F, as required for
+NOTE: To be admitted into an undergraduate educator preparation program within the University System of Georgia: 1) students must earn a minimum cumulative GPA of 2.5 on all attempted hours in the System core curriculum in areas A-F, as required for teacher preparation.
+2) Students must have passed the Regents' Test.
+3) Students must have passed PRAXIS I. 4) Receiving institutions may establish higher admission requirements.

-Required: 9 hours

 EDUC 2131 Introduction to Education 3

 PSYC 2103 Human Growth and Development 3

-SPED 2130 Identification and Instruction of Exceptional Learners 3
+SPED 2130 Identification and Instruction of Exceptional 3

+Learners

+Guided Electives:

+9 hours

-on vary widely in their requirements, the decision about which ist be made in consultation with the advisor and be dependent to transfer.
+NOTE: Because schools of education vary widely in their requirements, the decision about which courses to take to complete this 9 hour Guided Elective component must be made in consultation with the advisor and be dependent on the requirements of the institution to which the student plans to transfer.

 Early Childhood

 Choose one:

-MATH 1121 Introduction to Statistics 3

-MATH 2031 Mathematics for Teachers 3
+MATH 1121 Introduction to Statistics 3 MATH 2031 Mathematics for Teachers 3

 Choose two:

 ART 1010/1011 Drawing I/II 3

 ART 1020 Two Dimensional Design/Color Theory 3

 ART 1030 Three Dimensional Design 3

 ART 1100 Introduction to Art 3

 ART 2040 Watercolor 3

 ART 2060 Pottery 3

 ART 2100 Art History 3

 MUSC 1100 Introduction to Music 3

 PHED 2021 Games and Activities for Pre/Elem Children 3

 SOCI 1101 Introduction to Sociology 3

-Health and Physical Educatio n
+Health and Physical Education

 BIOL 2511 Anatomy and Physiology I 4

 BIOL 2512 Anatomy and Physiology II 4

 PHED 2011 Intro to Health, Phys Ed and Recreation 1

 Middle Grades

-r more of the concentration areas (science, math, Area A, B, C, D, and/or E. language arts,
+Coursework in one or more of the concentration areas (science, math, language arts, social studies) from Area A, B, C, D, and/or E.

 Special Education

 Choose three:

 PSYC 1101 General Psychology 3

 PSYC 2101 Psychological Adjustment 3

 SOCI 1101 Introduction to Sociology 3

 SOCI 1160 Social Problems 3

-Introduction to Marriage and Family 3
+SOCI 2293 Introduction to Marriage and Family 3

-minouucion to manage and Family 0

-NOTE: If PSYC 1101 and SOCI 1 101 are not taken in Area E, they must be taken in Area F. I f one or both courses are taken i
+NOTE: If PSYC 1101 and SOCI 1101 are not taken in Area E, they must be taken in Area F. If one or both courses are taken in Area E, students may choose from the following list of courses to complete the required 9 hours of guided electives.

+Speech Pathology

-Speech Pathology Choose any nine hours to support the major.
+Choose any nine hours to support the major.
 Students should consult with their advisor and consider the requirements of the school to which they intend to transfer.